 Vitera is more of an EMR than an EHR.
 It’s affordable, though, so it might work for smaller practices that want to dip their toes into the digital records pool.

 This cloud-based EHR solution MicroMD comes with a free trial and many features.
 However, it’s not compatible with multi-physician practices, and you can’t use it for e-prescribing or patient registration.
 It also lacks a patient portal function.

 Even though PF is a stand alone EMR rather than an all-in-one system, we’ve included it because it’s popular, it’s free, and the doctors using are small enough that they don’t mind outsourcing their billing or relying on multiple software vendors to manage their practice.

 When it comes to evaluating any electronic health record software system a rush of names can jump to mind: Cerner, Epic, Allscripts, NextGen, GE Centricity, Athenahealth, McKesson, and Merge, just to name a few.
-But not all EMR/EHR systems are suitable for small to mid-sized physician practices.
+But not all EMR and EHR systems are suitable for small to mid-sized physician practices.
 In fact when it comes to a doctor’s choice of EMR, it is names like AmazingCharts that come up more often than the Big 10.
-In fact our study revealed that the #1 most popular system eClinicalWorks, which boasts a whopping 810,000 users, had the lowest customer satisfaction rating (57%) of any EHR system in our Buyer’s Guide.
+In fact our study revealed that the #1 most popular system eClinicalWorks, which boasts a whopping 810,000 users, had the lowest customer satisfaction rating (57%) of any EHR system in our step-by-step EHR comparison.

 This could be because ease of use (usability) and simplicity are the #1 consideration when shopping for an electronic health record system.
 Support is important, but after implementation, usability rises back to the forefront as time and productivity become the make-or-break factors.